michalsn/codeigniter-signed-url/docs/configuration.md

 This is the name of the query string key, which will be responsible for storing the time after which the URL will expire.

 By default, this is set to `expires`.

 !!! note

+    Whatever name you will choose, treat it as a restricted name and don't use it as a part of the query string in your code.

+### $tokenKey

+This is the name of the query string key, which will be responsible for storing the token string.

+By default, this is set to `token`.

+!!! note